 Michigan has approximately 1,500 miles of roads that have received national, state, or county scenic designations.
 Among numerous other benefits, these special roads provide stunning views of the Great Lakes, access to many of our state’s most beautiful parks, and even the ability to travel through time when we visit points of historical significance.
 As such, we believe these corridors deserve considerable attention, thoughtful planning, and viewshed protection where warranted.

-- For more info on Pure Michigan byways, explore MDOT’s driving guide
+- Pure Michigan byways, explore MDOT’s driving guide

-- For more info on federally designated Scenic Byways, explore FHWA’s website on America’s Byways
+- Federally designated Scenic Byways, explore FHWA’s website on America’s Byways

-- For more information on how to get a road in your County designated as a Natural Beauty Road, contact your local County Road
+- How to get a road in your County designated as a Natural Beauty Road, contact your local County Road